scier/MetalSplatter/README.md

 ## Acknowledgements

-There are no external dependencies; and the basic math to render gaussian splats is straightforward (the basic representation has [been around for decades](https://en.wikipedia.org/wiki/Gaussian_splatting)), so there are a lot of great references around and I drew on a lot of 'em to try and understand how it works; there's really very little new here, the recent innovations are about training, not rendering.
+There are no external dependencies, but the math to render gaussian splats is straightforward (the basic representation has [been around for decades](https://en.wikipedia.org/wiki/Gaussian_splatting)), so there are a lot of great references around and I drew on a lot of 'em to try and understand how it works.
+There's really very little new here, the recent innovations are about training, not rendering.
 Nonetheless, I pretty much made every mistake possible while implementing it, and the existance of these three implementations was invaluable to help see what I was doing wrong:
 * [Kevin Kwok's WebGL implementation](https://github.com/antimatter15/splat)
 * [Aras Pranckevičius's Unity implementation](https://github.com/aras-p/UnityGaussianSplatting) and series of very insightful blog posts: [1](https://aras-p.info/blog/2023/09/05/Gaussian-Splatting-is-pretty-cool/), [2](https://aras-p.info/blog/2023/09/13/Making-Gaussian-Splats-smaller/), [3](https://aras-p.info/blog/2023/09/27/Making-Gaussian-Splats-more-smaller/)
 * The original paper's [reference implementation](https://github.com/graphdeco-inria/gaussian-splatting)